Skip to main content

 Work

-You could start as a glazier's assistant and train on the job.
+You could start work as an assistant to a glazier or window fitter and train on the job, working alongside an experienced tradesperson.

 Direct Application

 You can apply directly for jobs.
-There are no set entry requirements, though you'll need maths skills to measure and work out dimensions.
+There are no set entry requirements, though you'll need maths skills to make measurements and work out dimensions.
 Employers may ask for GCSEs at grades 9 to 4 (A* to C).

-Experience in carpentry and joinery or window manufacturing will also be helpful.
+Experience in carpentry, joinery or window manufacturing might also be helpful.

 More Information